sangam14/Docker/ADD-command.md

 1) COPY can't take remote URLs as source, whereas ADD can.

 2) COPY can't extract a tar file directly into the destination.

+Best practice is to use COPY for copying local filesystem's files, an operation which doesn't require the extra magic of ADD.
+Also, when you need to keep the tar archive intact, use COPY instead of ADD.

+Remote file downloading via ADD is also discouraged in best practices.
+It is recommended to use curl or wget commands using RUN instruction.

+So, preferrably, ADD should be used only for auto-tar extraction capabilities.